Aivi001/Real-time-sentiment-analysis-of-tweets-using-Seq2Seq-and-Trasformer-model/README.md

 # Real-time-sentiment-analysis-of-tweets-using-Seq2Seq-and-Trasformer-model
 Comparison of custom n-to-1 seq2seq with attention mechanism and BERT transformer model in sentiment analysis of tweets coupled with open-source web-app for opinion-mining of real-time tweets.
-Pls refer to fyp_presentation for more insights.
+Pls refer to fyp_presentation in thesis_docs for more insights.

 BRIEF OVERVIEW: